About Heather Farris >

 RELATED: The Ultimate Pinterest Traffic Strategy for Bloggers & E-Commerce Shops

-The first is how we have always been able to do it: simply create standard pins or video pins and put your link on them when you create them in the pin builder.
+The next way you can monetize is available to anyone, including e-commerce shops, and this is affiliate marketing.
+You can simply create standard pins or video pins and put your affiliate link on them when you create them in the pin builder.

 The next way many people monetize on Pinterest these days is through partnerships.
 You might think of partnerships as sponsored content on your website, but it is not quite the same.
 Partnership on Pinterest means a brand partner is paying you to create content on this platform.